 It is time to end unexcused absences for all children—especially for our youngest learners.
 Intervene early, immediately with family supports and services once an elementary school aged child has missed five days of school—cumulative, not consecutive days.
 Use age-appropriate lessons at every grade level to teach students to reduce stress, successfully manage challenges, cope with complicated relationships, and deal with grief.
 Let’s ensure every child learns in a humane facility.
+It’s time to establish a state-of-the-art regional career and technical education high school.
 And above all, fund the Kirwan Plan, including with the sale of real estate assets from municipal portfolios, if need be.

 When people are healthy, economies grow.
 Pure and simple.
 Small businesses can better manage health insurance costs, sharing more profits with workers.
 Families are less stressed and can spend money on other needs.
 And people can live longer, happier lives.
 With the only all-payer system in the nation and an uninsured rate that is just shy of 7%, Maryland is almost there.
 We can do better for everyone and our economy if we go all the way.
 For Maryland, I support a single-payer system and maximums on drug costs.